ibm-cloud-docs/Registry/registry_notices_firewall.md

 ## Original announcement
 {: #registry_notices_firewall_announce}

-The original announcement that this notification mirrors is [Important firewall changes for users that pull {{site.data.keyword.registrylong_notm}} images from global (`icr.io`)](https://cloud.ibm.com/notifications?selected=1719845157325){: external} and it was published on 1 July 2024.
+The original announcement was published on 1 July 2024.